ApplePy/namecheap-updater/README.md

 The ddns-updater script can update as many hosts as you would like to your current public IP address.
 In order to configure the script, see the `example.hosts.json` file for the expected format.
 This file should be created/renamed as `hosts.json`.

-Running the script will read your current IP address and check it against a cache file, this is to prevent you spamming EntryDNS with update requests if no update is needed.
+Running the script will read your current IP address and check it against a cache file, this is to prevent you spamming your DNS host with update requests if no update is needed.
 The cache file is automatically created and resides within the ddns-updater directory as `cachedip.txt`.

 When your public IP does not match this cache, an update request will be performed for each entry within the `hosts.json` file.